 The dew on campus was moist with retribution.
-Or so it felt when Jacques kneeled on on the grass and felt the dew between his fingers.
+Or so it felt when Jacques Peters kneeled on on the grass and felt the wetness between his fingers.
 “It’s over, I’ve won” Jacques whispered to himself, as his eyes lay fixed on the bottom of the Bartle Library tower by the English department corridor.
-From a hundred years away, by the location Jacques once said goodbye to Dorothea, Jacques watched the department office from his pair of military style binoculars.
+From a hundred miles away, by the location Jacques once said goodbye to Dorothea, Jacques watched the English department office from his pair of military style binoculars.
 From that distance, Jacques gazed at fleeing professors and faculty running from the building and getting into their cars, speeding off campus as fast as possible.

 By the time he spotted some junior facility and visiting staff, adjuncts, and teaching assistants leave the campus, the sirens could be heard in the distance.
 That was when Peters began his proud strut towards the department office.
 Sirens blaring, and Federal agents, in coordination with local police, county, and state all began to pour into campus.
 It was dusk, but it could have been 12 noon.
 The scene was a flickering storm of emergency lights and personnel.
 As more and more police came on the scene, Jacques just pointed towards the department office, where all the vehicles began to assemble a staging point, for the liberation of the office of Rhetoric.
 The end of SIX MONTHS OF Contesting Admission.